cwibach/Search-Engine/README.md

 This program takes some time to run, so please be patient as it has to go through the full document creating many documents and folders.

-### SearchBM25.java ###
+### SearchBM25.java, SearchBAND.java, SearchCosine.java ###
-SearchBM25.java takes 1 argument only, this is the directory where all files are created with the inverted index (same as 2nd arg in IndexEngine.java) Any less and the user will be informed of the error.
+These programs take 1 argument only, this is the directory where all files are created with the inverted index (same as 2nd arg in IndexEngine.java) Any less and the user will be informed of the error.

 ``` bash
 java SearchBM25.java "C:\users\carte\documents\search engines\latimes docs"